tadashi-hamada/learning/README.md

 # learning

-some randomized calendar using jdbc
+1--some randomized calendar using jdbc
+2-- a python simonograph